oqolarte/oblong/content/project/encode.md

 the OCR might not recognize your cursive penmanship!

 Or perhaps, you own a distraction-free, old-but-working-still typewriter?
-Type your thoughts in a distraction-free machine[^2], and then edit and/or finalize the digital copy.
+Type your thoughts in a distraction-free machine[^2], scan, and edit and/or finalize the digital copy.

 [^1]: To easily come up with a password, this would be the best time to start using a [password manager](https://privacytools.io/software/passwords/#pw).
 Most of the password managers have randomizers, which prints out random strings of alphanumeric characters, that you can simply copy and paste.